Did I call it, or what?

 All right, we'll set aside the question of whether Vallas is qualified to opine about Chicago policy so frequently for our city's largest newspaper.
 Let's start dissecting exactly what he said about lowering the speed limit in his new piece.
 It's titled, "Chicago needs a nuisance ordinance, not another speeding ticket trap."
 The subheading is, "Chicago leaders are preoccupied with finding ways to milk drivers for more money, while there’s virtual silence on other public safety issues."
 (The op-ed also discusses Mayor Johnson's actions regarding ShotSpotter and enforcement against drag racing, which aren't my areas of expertise, so I won't weigh in on those passages.)

 "Last week, Mayor Brandon Johnson endorsed Ald.
-Daniel La Spata’s ordinance to lower the city’s default speed limit to 25 mph, which they claim will save lives," Vallas says.
+Daniel La Spata’s ordinance to lower the city’s default speed limit to 25 mph, which they claim will save lives," Vallas wrote.
 "These city leaders are preoccupied with finding ways to milk city drivers for more money."

 For starters, advocates for the 25 mph speed limit aren't just hypothesizing that the change will help prevent serious and fatal crashes.
 There's plenty of statistical evidence from peer cities like New York, Boston, Seattle, and Portland that did this years ago.

 After NYC lowered its default 30 mph speed limit by 5 mph, there was a 23 percent drop in yearly pedestrian fatalities, according to the local transportation department.
-That city's pedestrian death rate is now lowest it's been in a century.
+That city's pedestrian death rate is the now lowest it's been in a century.

 And after Beantown took the 30-to-25 plunge, deadly speeding at more than 35 mph dropped by nearly 30 percent, according to the Insurance Institute for Highway Safety.
 So it make no sense for Vallas to argue that Chicago politicians are simply making a money grab.

-"OK, well even if it's true that the lower speed limit isn't just an an effort to fill the City's coffers, the fact is that it will do financial harm to Chicagoans, particularly low income residents and people of color," the Palos Heights pundit might retort.
+"OK, well even if it's true that the lower speed limit isn't just an an effort to fill the City's coffers, the fact is that it will do financial harm to Chicagoans, particularly low-income residents and people of color," the Palos Heights pundit might retort.

 "Many residents suffer significant financial setbacks from red light, speed camera and parking fines as well as the requirement to purchase a city sticker," Vallas wrote, citing 2018 ProPublica Illinois research.
 "Thousands of Chicagoans are driven into bankruptcy by these costs."
 He noted that the study found this is predominantly happening in Black communities.